 Individual libraries were produced through the Genotyping-by-Sequencing (GBS) method following the protocol from Elshire et al. (2011).
 Genomic DNA of each sample was digested with Pstl restriction enzyme (5' CTGCAG 3') (DE DONATO et al., 2013) and ligated to barcode and common adaptors with appropriate sticky ends.
-The products were grouped into sets of 40 to 53 samples and then amplified by PCR using generic primers matching the common adaptors following the PCR conditions: 5 minutes at 72 °C, 30 seconds at 98 °C, 18 cycles of 10 seconds at 98 °C, 30 seconds at 65 °C and 30 seconds at 72 °C and an extension step of 5 minutes at 72 °C. The presence of spare adapters and the size of the DNA fragments were assessed by quantification on the Agilent 2100 Bioanalyzer (Agilent Technologies) with the Agilent DNA 1000 kit and by qPCR on Light Cycler 480II (Roche) with Kapa Biosystems kit.
+The products were grouped into sets of 40 to 53 samples and then amplified by PCR using generic primers matching the common adaptors following the PCR conditions: 5 minutes at 72 °C, 30 seconds at 98 °C, 18 cycles of 10 seconds at 98 °C, 30 seconds at 65 °C and 30 seconds at 72 °C and an extension step of 5 minutes at 72 °C. The presence of spare adapters and the size of the DNA fragments were assessed by quantification on the Agilent 2100 Bioanalyzer (Agilent Technologies) with the Agilent DNA 1000 kit and by gPCR on Light Cycler 480II (Roche) with Kapa Biosystems kit.
 Finally, the libraries were sequenced in four separated lanes: EM01 (7 individuals), EM02 (46 individuals), EM06 (7 individuals) and EM17 (32 individuals).
-The libraries construction was made by the EcoMol Consultoria (Piracicaba/SP).
-The sequencing was performed on the HiSeq 2500 (Illumina®) platform of the Center for Functional Genomics Applied to Agriculture and Agroenergy (Animal Biotechnology Laboratory, LZT/ESALQ/USP, Piracicaba/SP).
+The sequencing were performed on the HiSeg 2500 (Illumina®) platform of the Center for Functional Genomics Applied to Agriculture and Agroenergy (Animal Biotechnology Laboratory, LZT/ESALQ/USP, Piracicaba/SP).